dhborus/LinWrite/Workflow/Commentary.md

 Working Copy and SSH will allow IOS, MacOS, and Linux exchange.

-**Conclusion** Keep Manjaro until it becomes ragged and then replace with elementary.
+**Conclusion** Keep Manjaro until it becomes ragged and then replace with elementary os.

 ### Text Editor